hebesant/odin-project/README.md

 # Recipes

-A simple project to work on HTML concepts as part f TOP curriculum.
+A simple project to work on HTML concepts as part of the TOP curriculum.